MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-pipelines.md

 - **Synapse administrator.** You must be granted the **Synapse Administrator** role access within Synapse studio.

-## Query your Dataverse data with serverless SQL pool
+## Create a data flow with and connect to your Dataverse data with the Workspace DB connector

 > [!NOTE]
 > Azure Synapse Link for Dataverse does not support the use of dedicated SQL pools at this time.